qclib/qclib/README.md

 ## Authors

-qclib is the work of [many contributors](https://github.com/qclib/qclib/graphs/contributors).
+The first version of qclib was developed at [Centro de Informática](https://portal.cin.ufpe.br) - UFPE.
+Qclib is an active project, and [other people](https://github.com/qclib/qclib/graphs/contributors) have contributed.

 If you are doing research using qclib, please cite our project.
 We use a [CITATION.cff](https://citation-file-format.github.io/) file, so you can easily copy the citation information from the repository landing page.

 ## License